-One of the most frequently asked recipe questions is How To Cook Pork Tenderloin in the Instant Pot.
+One of the most frequently asked recipe questions that I receive is How To Cook A Smithfield Pork Tenderloin in the Instant Pot.

 Ever since I purchased my Instant Pot 6 quart Duo, I have seen hundreds of questions, comments, and debates on social media about the proper way to cook pork tenderloin in the Instant Pot.

-But before we answer this question, there are some important facts to know.
+But before I explain my tried and true method, there are some important facts to know.

 Pork Tenderloin versus Pork Loin

 Although they sound similar, pork tenderloin is not the same thing as pork loin.
 In fact, they don’t even come from the same cut of meat.

 Pork tenderloin is a very lean and delicate cut of meat.
 It is meat that runs along the backbone and is one of the most tender cuts of meat used when used with quick cooking methods.

 It is sometimes called a pork loin filet, pork tender, or pork filet.
 They are sold as a long and skinny piece of meat and are often sold under brand names such as Smithfield.